skydinseofficial/Language/README.md

   - Submit correctly translated texts (task will be set after the application)
 - __Unofficial translator__: If you don't want to be an official translator, you can volunteer here on GitHub and create your [own pull requests](#own-pull-requests).
 Your pull requests will then be checked by an official translator and adopted if they are okay.
 ##
-### __File structure__

-- **global**: Global language files are the files for systems that are globally available on the entire Skydinse network and are not limited to a specific game mode, for example.
-A file path for the global system "chat" would look like this: `/global/chat/lang.json`.
-- **groups**: The language files in groups are the exact opposite of their global equivalents.
-The files of a group are only ever loaded on servers with the corresponding group (a group name can either be the first part of the server name (e.g. "lobby" for "Lobby-1") or a name defined in the server settings (e.g. "citybuild" for CBplot, CBfarm and CBend)).
-A file path for the "game" system from the Duels group could look like this: `/groups/duels/game/lang.json`.
-A file path for the system "citybuild" from the group "citybuild" would look like this: `/groups/citybuild/citybuild/lang.json` (in this case the system happens to have the same name as the group).
-- Subfolders: Since many systems also have their own subordinate systems, each system can also have any number of subfolders (and subfolders of subfolders, ...).
-For example, the "lobbygames" system in the lobby (group "lobby") is subordinate to the "lobby" system.
-A file path would then look like this: `/groups/lobby/lobby/lobbygames/lang.json`.
-- __Important__: all names of groups and systems are written __in lower case__!
-##
 ### __languages.json file__
 The [languages.json](https://github.com/skydinseofficial/Language/blob/main/languages.json) file defines the base language (English/en_US) and all available languages with their fallback language as well as their name and the country (including the region, if applicable) in the corresponding language and in English (en_US).
 The corresponding format can be taken directly from the [file](https://github.com/skydinseofficial/Language/blob/main/languages.json).
 Explanation of the individual entries: